southampton/linuxdesktopdocs/docs/backups.rst

 Yes.
 The backup system takes a snapshot of the data when the process begins and backs up the data in the snapshot.
 You can thus carry on using your computer without affecting the backup (or the backup affecting your data).
-The backup system uses LVM thin snapshots to acomplish this.
+The backup system uses LVM thin snapshots to accomplish this.

 Do backups work outside the University network?
 -----------------------------------------------